comfortdelgro/compass-design/packages/static/instruction.md

 # Guidelines for enhancing React-Compass to accommodate server components

 ## You just need to read this file if you want to know what goes behind the scene.
-If you just want to know how to convert our current components to server-supported components, you can just read the code of ChipServer component (src/chip-server).
+If you just want to know how to convert our current components to server-supported components, you can just read the code of Chip component (static/src/chip).

 To support server components, we need to do the following: